Moving Failure Upstream for SWIFT Validation at Airwallex

 Impact

-This project shaped how I think about platform products:
+This project shaped how I think about platform products in regulated, high-stakes environments.

-That balance - between ideal systems and messy reality - is where some of the most meaningful product work lives.
+That balance between ideal systems and messy reality is where the most meaningful product work lives.

 Share: X (Twitter) Facebook LinkedIn